-Allegations of peer-peer sexual abuse or sexual harassment will be thoroughly investigated and all staff are trained in how to manage an allegation of this type.
-Allegations of any form of bullying or peer abuse involving mobile phones and/or social media will be thoroughly investigated and dealt with in line with the anti-bullying and behaviour polices, and the DSL will seek the advice of and liaise with relevant agencies.
+Allegations of child on child sexual abuse or sexual harassment will be thoroughly investigated and all staff are trained in how to manage an allegation of this type.
+Allegations of any form of bullying or child on child abuse involving mobile phones and/or social media will be thoroughly investigated and dealt with in line with the anti-bullying and behaviour polices, and the DSL will seek the advice of and liaise with relevant agencies.